 Step 3: Open the box containing the Authentic Roman Onager(tm), and spread out the pieces, revelling in the task that is before you.

-Step 4: Realise that you can’t see any instructions.
-And begin a frantic search for them.
-Scratching head and fiddling with your beard is advisable.
+Step 4: Realise that you can’t see any instructions, then begin a frantic search for them.
+Scratching your head and fiddling with your beard is advisable.
 If you don’t have a beard – grow one, and then return to this step.

 Step 5: Sigh in relief as you realise they were actually stored under the cardboard holders that held the collector’s edition’s bits and bobs.
 Make a mental note to play a game of Tabula later, using the game board that appears to line the inside of the case.